streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

 // src/cmaf/ham/types/DashManifest.ts:150:2 - (ae-forgotten-export) The symbol "ContentComponent" needs to be exported by the entry point index.d.ts
 // src/cmaf/ham/types/DashManifest.ts:151:2 - (ae-forgotten-export) The symbol "Role" needs to be exported by the entry point index.d.ts
 // src/cmaf/ham/types/Manifest.ts:13:2 - (ae-forgotten-export) The symbol "Format" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/model/Track.ts:16:2 - (ae-forgotten-export) The symbol "TrackType" needs to be exported by the entry point index.d.ts

 ```